0EFB6/ballot-system/README.md

    ```

 ### State Election Demo

+Note: App ID (testnet) used for Parliament Election Demo is `385343477`.

 To run a demo of the State election on the Ballot platform, follow these steps: